 Intro and winners

-- Forex.com is the best forex broker in the United States in 2023 - Low forex financing rates.
-Free withdrawal in most cases.
-Great variety of research tools.
+- Forex.com is the best forex broker in the United States in 2024 - Excellent selection of currency pairs.
+Competitive forex spreads.
+Diverse technical research tools.

 - Oanda - Great trading platforms.
 Outstanding research tools.
 Fast and user-friendly account opening.

-How did we pick the best forex brokers in the US in 2023?
+Overview of the best forex brokers in the USA

 Fee comparison of the best US forex brokers